 13. What happens if I provide incorrect beneficiary details in an NEFT transfer?

-Failure to provide correct beneficiary details for an NEFT transfer leads to the crediting of funds to the wrong account or recipient.
+Failure to provide correct beneficiary details for an NEFT leads to the crediting of funds to the wrong account or recipient.
 However, the amount will be returned to the originating bank within days.
 To retrieve your money, contact your bank immediately and provide the necessary information.

 14. Are NEFT transactions subject to regulatory guidelines or limits set by the Reserve Bank of India (RBI)?